Who can sell Girl Scout Cookies?

 No. Please be aware of the small details that make a difference to

 the stores that support us.
 Troops should never bring a competitor’s

-merchandise to the store they are boothing at.
+merchandise to the store at which they are boothing.

 Can I booth at a liquor store or marijuana dispensary?